nuuuwan/news_lk3_data/README.md

 “In the recent past the biggest complaint is that Sri Lanka’s open economy has put domestic industries in danger,” Industries Minister Suni Handunetti told parliament shortly before rules under the law were approved.

-“The industries that will be most protected – I am thankful for the Trade Minister for bringing this law to parliament – are sanitary clothes, bathroom and bathware, the tile industry and leather products, shoes and shoe related industries.”
+“The industries that will be most protected – I am thankful for the Trade Minister for bringing this regulation to parliament – are sanitary clothes, bathroom and bathware, the tile industry and leather products, shoes and shoe related industries.”

 Tiles, sanitary ware and shoes are among the worst protectionist industries that has exploited helpless consumers for years by lobbying especially the ousted Rajapaksa administrations for ever higher taxes.